OCI-CEE/OCI-Handson-week-2021/LAB-04/00/readme.md

 ![](./images/vbs-app-servicecon-08.png)

 The app will ask your user name and password every time you access it.
 To allow anonymous access (to avoid introduce your credentials every time) you must check **Allow anonymous access to the service connection infrastructure**.
 Then Select **Same as Authenticated User** from the *Authentication for Anonymous Users* list.
-This method will be the same as autehnticated users, that is the API Key method that configured before.
+This method will be the same as authenticated users, that is the API Key method that configured before.

 ![](./images/vbs-app-servicecon-09.png)